ghostsquad/AetherClass/README.md

 - Polymorphism

-   Each object that's created has an inheritance hierarchy, and that makes it possible to assert that the object you are receiving meets the code contract similar to:
+   Each object that's created has an inheritance hierarchy, and that makes it possible to assert that the object you are receiving meets the code contract.

    ```Powershell
    # forcing .NET type parameters